scalajp/2019.scalamatsuri.org/_candidates_en/MitsuhiroShibuya_1.md

 tags:
   - Best Practices
 suggestions:
-  - Those who are thinking about making a library, but wondering if they are forgetting about something
+  - Those who are thinking about making a library, but are wondering if they are forgetting something
-  - Those who want to contribute to the open source software, but not sure what to watch out for
+  - Those who want to contribute to open source software, but are not sure what to watch out for
 contributes:
   - RailsAdmin
   - CarrierWave